codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/get-short-sha-id-and-use-it-in-a-ci-process.md

 ---
-title: "Get Short SHA ID and Use it in a CI Process"
+title: "Use Git Hash in CI"
-description: ""
+description: "Get short SHA ID and use it in a CI Process"
 group: example-catalog
 sub_group: ci-examples
 redirect_from: